-The Samsung Galaxy S4 has so many features it's almost ridiculous, so many in fact that half of them you probably don't even use and the other half you've probably forgotten about or never even knew they existed.
+The Samsung Galaxy S4 has so many features it's ridiculous.
+Many of them you probably don't even even know exist.
 Here we've got a nice collection of Galaxy S4 tips, hidden features, tricks and even a hack or two to get even more out of one of the best smartphones around.

 1. Disable S Voice on the Galaxy S4 for faster Home button response